Involuta/Blazarang/README.md

 Idea: there’s a color difference between when she’s ulting and when she’s not (e.g. desaturated colors normal, restored colors ult, normal colors normal, altered colors ult like JoJo’s Bizarre Adventure)
 Idea: ult form is a humanoid body similar to her speed form, but bigger and with large Wolverine-like hand claws.
 She slashes the space around her with the claws, which summons huge floating claw slashes made of light that travel in the same paths at the same time.
 These look like the Revenant’s claw slashes from Elden Ring Nightreign.
 Each slash creates an emitter for a superlaser that slowly charges up before firing in a continuous violent straight blast that travels in the same direction as the slash.
 Her movements are wild and have huge windups, unrefined but packing huge power.
 She sways like a drunken boxer after every swing, suggesting that her claws are extremely heavy and that it takes a wild energy/mindset to use the claws to their fullest potential.
 She can use the explosions from the backs of the superlaser emitters to launch herself where she wants to go
 Idea: ult form is a large humanoid body with long limbs.
 She uses martial arts and super speed to chase her target and deal damage.
 Possibly teleports occasionally
+Phase 1 Design Idea 3: Sling and Bits
+Realm is full of random geometric stones, which I’ll call “bits” Blackstar uses a sling consisting of her golden ropes and 1 or more bits to parry attacks, perform melee attacks, and occasionally fire powerful explosive projectiles at you
+She grapples around with her golden ropes while constantly swinging around the sling to show that she’s ready to parry Before launching a bit from the sling, she accelerates her sling spin, which has a menacing sound effect A golden effect plays around her when she launches a projectile.
+This is for both style and telegraphing Sling Dash: BS’s basic melee attack.
+BS smoothly lands on the ground from a grapple towards the target and slides/skates while accelerating the sling spin around her, slightly expanding its range compared to her neutral grappling/parrying state
+Used as a slide-in from the air
+Leads into grounded speed boost OR 2 grapples → another Sling Dash, creating a combo Blackstar performs many attacks by summoning bits to herself and sometimes turning them into tools
+Punch: BS forms a big arm over her arm and punches the ground, creating a huge explosion and shockwave from the impact site Used as a landing from the air
+Injector: BS forms a spearhead over her arm and punches the ground.
+It’s slightly smaller than the big arm.
+The holes of the injector fill up with light while it’s penetrated into the ground, then the injector unleashes a pulse of light into the ground.
+Possibly sends out streaks of energy from the impact site that run along the ground
+Used as a landing from the air
+Suit Up Smash: essentially the same as in Phase 1 Design Idea 1.
+She grapples to launch herself directly to the target, then does Nathan’s aerial punch from Uncharted 4 while building an exosuit out of bits.
+She lands with a punch into the ground, shaking the arena and exploding the landing site, but with less power than the Punch
+Used as a landing from the air
+Leads into an immediate follow up in the suit
+Leap Headbutt: while suited up, leaps forward like Hoarah Loux from Elden Ring doing the vertical throw (pausing in midair like him) but with her arms in front of her face when she leaps.
+She then quickly brings her arms to her sides (fists to the sides of her hips with her elbows behind her) right as she bursts out from her armor directly at the target
+Used when grounded and suited up
+Leads into grounded speed boost
+Mega Sling: while stationary on flat ground, BS starts spinning the sling around her.
+The sling grows in size and spin radius over time as more bits are fed into it, eventually becoming a huge continuous area attack.
+After some time, she briefly grapples upward to gain some height, then turns the sling circle downward to smash the ground, unleashing an omnidirectional explosion of bits
+Used when grounded
+Leads into grounded
+Bit Rain: BS smoothly lands on the ground from a grapple and slides on it while summoning bits from above all around her Used as a slide-in from the air
+Leads into grounded speed boost
+Blackstar has an ultimate mode that charges naturally over time and is unleashed in the unique parts of her song Ultimate mode: Bit Mastery
+Blackstar gains total control over all bits in the realm at once, becoming able to move them anywhere she wishes instead of just recalling them to her
+Cotu must activate and skillfully use an ultimate ability of his own to survive the onslaught
+Idea: Dominion skill, which uses some rang to parry all tiny projectiles around him

 Jester Boss: The Greatest Magician
 Looks like Jevil from Deltarune (similar proportions but toothier Hazbin Hotel-like grin), but has a hat so big it covers her eyes, has a poofier shirt that resembles a dress, and doesn’t have a tail